Voicing (music): Examples

 Speaking of this piece (which also exists in an orchestral version), William Weaver Austin writes about Ravel's technique of "varying the sonority from phrase to phrase by telling changes of register."

 The two chords that open and close Igor Stravinsky's Symphony of Psalms have distinctive sonorities arising out of the voicing of the notes.
 The first chord is sometimes called the Psalms chord.
 William W. Austin remarks:

 The first and last chords of the Symphony of Psalms are famous.
 The opening staccato blast, which recurs throughout the first movement, detached from its surroundings by silence, seems to be a perverse spacing of the E minor triad, with the minor third doubled in four octaves while the root and fifth appear only twice, at high and low extremes...
 When the tonic C major finally arrives, in the last movement, its root is doubled in five octaves, its fifth is left to the natural overtones, and its decisive third appears just once, in the highest range.
 This spacing is as extraordinary as the spacing of the first chord, but with the opposite effect of super-clarity and consonance, thus resolving and justifying the first chord and all the horror of the miry clay.

 Some chord voicings devised by composers are so striking that they are instantly recognizable when heard.
 For example, The Unanswered Question by Charles Ives opens with strings playing a widely spaced G-major chord very softly, at the limits of audibility.
 According to Ives, the string part represents "The Silence of the Druids—who Know, See and Hear Nothing".

 Doubling

 In a chord, a note that is duplicated in different octaves is said to be doubled.
-(The term magadization is also used for vocal doubling at the octave, especially in reference to early music.)
 Doubling may also refer to a note or a melodic phrase that is duplicated at the same pitch, but played by different instruments.

 Melodic doubling in parallel (also called parallel harmony) is the addition of a rhythmically similar or exact melodic line or lines at a fixed interval above or below the melody to create parallel movement.
 Octave doubling of a voice or pitch is a number of other voices duplicating the same part at the same pitch or at different octaves.
 The doubling number of an octave is the number of individual voices assigned to each pitch within the chord.
 For instance, in the opening of John Philip Sousa's "Washington Post March", the melody is "doubled" in four octaves.